seebigs/split-buckets/README.md

 ### seed {Integer} [optional]
 Used to compute the hash that determines which bucket and `id` belongs to

-A custom seed is not necessary, but providing a one keeps your results from being predictable unless the seed is known.
+A custom seed is not necessary, but providing one keeps your results from being predictable unless the seed is known.
 Please note that using a seed based on timestamp or other variable values will destroy the stickiness that keeps an `id` in the same bucket each time.

 ## Methods